We’ve been studying the Renaissance this year and it certainly wouldn’t be the same without Leonardo da Vinci!

 Renaissance artists couldn’t run out to the nearest craft store and buy paint – they had to make it themselves!
 They would grind and blend their own pigments and ingredients to make the colors the needed.

 Crack an egg and separate the white from the yolk.
 Hold the yolk over a small bowl and use a toothpick to carefully extract the liquid from the egg yolk, throwing away the membrane.
 Repeat with two more yolks.

-Choose the chalk colors you plan to use and carefully grind each one to a fine powder, adding each to its own container or section of the muffin tin.
+- Choose the chalk colors you plan to use and carefully grind each one to a fine powder, adding each to its own container or section of the muffin tin.
 Add a small amount of water and mix thoroughly to make a paste for each color.

 Add an equal amount of egg yolk to each color, stirring well.
 It should be like smooth paint – not too runny.
 If it’s still too thick, add a little bit of water, mixing well.

-Your paint is ready - start painting!
-Sketch out a picture and use your homemade tempera to complete the painting.
+Your paint is ready – start painting!